FOREX-Aussie shines after inflation data, dollar retreats from highs

 "This is particularly the case since historically the greenback tends to weaken around one-two weeks ahead of the Presidential vote."

-The euro was 0.3 percent higher at $1.0925, after slipping to an almost eight-month low of $1.0848 on Tuesday.
-Against the yen, the dollar stood flat at 104.20, not far from a roughly three-month high of 104.87 yen struck on Tuesday.
-(Editing by Andrew Heavens)
+The euro was 0.2 percent higher at $1.09075, after slipping to an almost eight-month low of $1.0848 on Tuesday.
+Against the yen, the dollar stood at 104.14, slightly lower on the day but not far from a roughly three-month high of 104.87 yen struck on Tuesday. (editing by Ralph Boulton)

 * Snap to publicly file for its much-anticipated IPO late next week- Recode, citing sources Source http://bit.ly/2jnSVXJ